-The US Should Lead the Digital Future of Money
+The U.S. Should Lead the Digital Future of Money

-It has been almost four years since the end of my term as Chairman of the U.S. Commodity Futures Trading Commission.
-During my administration, the Commission green lighted the launch of bitcoin futures trading.
+It has been almost four years since the end of my term as chairman of the U.S. Commodity Futures Trading Commission.
+During my administration, the Commission green-lighted the launch of bitcoin [BTC] futures trading.
 It is still today the only legal, liquid, transparent and fully regulated crypto product trading in the United states.
 The success of bitcoin futures is proof that U.S. regulators can engage successfully with crypto – if they have the will to do so.

 My proudest accomplishment while in government, however, was thwarting an Obama Administration proposal to allow regulators to seize trading software source code without a subpoena.
 To this day, I take a backseat to no one in defending in both words and deeds Americans’ rights to privacy against unlawful government intrusion.

 J. Christopher Giancarlo previously served as the 13th chairman of the US Commodity Futures Trading Commission.
 He is also co-founder and executive chairman of the Digital Dollar Project, a not-for-profit initiative to advance exploration of a U.S. central bank digital currency.
-The following is an abridged version of Giancarlo’s speech at today’s “Consensus: Money Reimagined Summit,” in Austin, Texas.
+The following is an abridged version of Giancarlo’s speech during “Consensus: Money Reimagined Summit,” in Austin, Texas.
 The author’s views are his own.

 Upon returning to the private sector, I co-founded the Digital Dollar Project.
 My colleagues and I saw the need for a neutral forum bringing together both the private and public sectors to discuss and consider the opportunities and challenges of digital money, especially, that based on the U.S. dollar.

 As I say in my recent book, “CryptoDad – the Fight for the Future of Money,” money is too important to be left to central bankers.
-And, by that, I mean no disrespect.
+And, by that I mean no disrespect.
 It is just that money is as much a social construct, as it is a government one.
 The success of fiat money derives from the trust and consent of the ordinary citizens who place value in it.
 The public has every right, if not a duty, to engage in discussion over what characteristics should be present in a digital dollar.

-And that is what we do at the Digital Dollar Project – foster discussion and experimentation about a U.S. CBDC.
-We ask what values – not only monetary ones, but social, civil and constitutional ones – should it possess.
+And that is what we do at the Digital Dollar Project – foster discussion and experimentation about a U.S. CBDC [central bank digital currency].
+We ask what values – not only monetary ones but social, civil and constitutional ones – should it possess.
 Values like increased financial inclusion and personal empowerment.
 Values like the proper role of law-enforcement balanced against the constitutional right to individual privacy and economic freedom.

 And we’re adamant that the U.S. should NOT deploy a U.S. CBDC – or digital dollar – before we know what that CBDC might look like.
 How can we support deployment until we know the exact form of CBDC to be deployed?